Honor Cargill-Martin is a writer, classicist and art historian.

 Honor read Classical Archaeology and Ancient History at Oxford, where she won a scholarship before graduating with a first-class degree in 2019.
 She remained at Oxford to study for a masters degree in Greek and Roman History, graduating with a Distinction.
 Honor completed a second masters in the History of Art at the Courtauld Institute in London, where she was awarded a Distinction for work focusing on the art of the Italian - and especially the Venetian - Renaissance.

-She is currently studying for a doctorate focusing on political sex scandals in Ancient Rome at Christ Church College Oxford.
+She is currently studying for a doctorate focusing on political sex scandals in Ancient Rome at Christ Church Oxford.